fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 For funding and analyzing costs related to prepaid or postpaid models, see the article [Microsoft Calling Plan overview](calling-plan-overview.md) and [Communication Credits](what-are-communications-credits.md).

-For per-message pricing related to SMS usage, see [SMS Pricing link](https://www.microsoft.com/microsoft-teams/microsoft-teams-phone).
-(To be updated with new pricing link)
+For per-message pricing related to SMS usage, see [SMS Pricing link](https://go.microsoft.com/fwlink/?linkid=2303326).

 ## Considerations